yAOwzers/tp/docs/DeveloperGuide.md

 ### 2.2.
 Setting up the project in your computer

->:exclamation: **Caution:** Follow the steps in the following guide precisely.
->Things will not work out if you deviate in some steps.
+>:exclamation: Follow the steps in the following guide precisely.
+Things will not work out if you deviate in some steps.

 1. **Fork** this repo, and **clone** the fork into your computer.
 2. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).